forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > [!bible] [Mark 1:14 - KJV](https://www.biblegateway.com/passage/?search=Mark+1:14&version=kjv)
 > <sup>**14**</sup> Now after that John was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God,

+After the ministry of John ends, Jesus comes on the scene.
+So it will be by 144k.
 ## John's Disciples Fast

 > [!bible] [Matthew 9:14 - KJV](https://www.biblegateway.com/passage/?search=Matthew+9:14&version=kjv)